Only for internal usage.

 Wrap any function into a consent-awaiting function.
 This allows you to e.g. overwrite every function

-a WordPress theme or plugin is exposing to window
+a WordPress theme or plugin is exposing to window object.

-A plugin exposes the following function which loads a Google Map to window
+A plugin exposes the following function which loads a Google Map to window:

 <script consent-skip-blocker="1">